There’s such a wide range of different dirt bikes out there, finding the best dirt bikes for women can be pretty daunting.

 Another thing to consider about two strokes is pre-mixing gas to the right ratio.
 This is always the case with motocrossers, which isn’t a problem when you’re on a track, but in trail riding situations it means carrying oil with you to mix when you fill-up with gas.

 On the maintenance side, the four-strokes require frequent engine oil and filter changes, depending on how often you ride.
-When it comes to engine rebuilds, the two strokes usually require more frequent top-end rebuilds, but it is a lot cheaper than the four-stroke top-end rebuild simply because there is a lot less moving parts to replace.
+When it comes to engine rebuilds, the two strokes usually require more frequent top-end rebuilds, but it is a lot cheaper than the four-stroke top-end rebuild simply because there are a lot fewer moving parts to replace.

 I go into the pros and cons of a two-stroke versus four-stroke in more detail here: Two Stroke or Four Stroke Dirt Bike – Which Is Best For You?